cosmos/cosmos-sdk/docs/spec/staking/01_state.md

 while the third map is for slashing based on the `ValidatorDstAddr`.

 A redelegation object is created every time a redelegation occurs.
-To prevent "redelegation hopping" redelegations may not occure under the situation that:
+To prevent "redelegation hopping" redelegations may not occur under the situation that:

-- the (re)delegator already has another unmature redelegation in progress with a destination to a validator (let's call it `Validator X`)
+- the (re)delegator already has another immature redelegation in progress with a destination to a validator (let's call it `Validator X`)
 - and, the (re)delegator is attempting to create a _new_ redelegation where the source validator for this new redelegation is `Validator-X`.